iconindicators/appindicators/README.md

 Create a `Python` interpreter similarly to above which uses `venv_build`:

+TODO utils.initialise_virtual_environment no longer exists, so check the line below...

 If `utils.initialise_virtual_environment` will be called by the tool, temporarily comment out the call.

 Under `Run Configuration` for the tool, ensure that `Working Directory` is set to `Default` and the `Python` interpreter is set to `venv_build`.